suhaskm-neu/QueryMaster-AI/README.md

 ### Sample Prompts:

 - "Provide the student name with the highest marks class wise."
+- "provide me all the student names of the class."
 - ...and more!
 Remember you'll have to add some samples in the "Define your prompts" section, and test out diverse prompts to see the AI in action.